Institutional review board

-An institutional review board (IRB), also known as an independent ethics committee (IEC), ethical review board (ERB), or research ethics board (REB), is a committee that applies research ethics by reviewing the methods proposed for research to ensure that they are ethical.
-Such boards are formally designated to approve (or reject), monitor, and review biomedical and behavioral research involving humans.
-They often conduct some form of risk-benefit analysis in an attempt to determine whether or not research should be conducted.
-The purpose of the IRB is to assure that appropriate steps are taken to protect the rights and welfare of humans participating as subjects in a research study.
-Along with developed countries, many developing countries have established national, regional or local Institutional Review Boards in order to safeguard ethical conduct of research concerning both national and international norms, regulations or codes.
+An institutional review board (IRB), also known as an independent ethics committee (IEC), ethical review board (ERB), or research ethics board (REB), is a committee at an institution that applies research ethics by reviewing the methods proposed for research involving human subjects, to ensure that the projects are ethical.
+The main goal of IRB reviews is to ensure that study participants are not harmed (or that harms are minimal and outweighed by research benefits).
+Such boards are formally designated to approve (or reject), monitor, and review biomedical and behavioral research involving humans, and they are legally required in some countries under certain specified circumstances.
+Most countries use some form of IRB to safeguard ethical conduct of research so that it complies with national and international norms, regulations or codes.

+The purpose of the IRB is to assure that appropriate steps are taken to protect the rights and welfare of people participating in a research study.
 A key goal of IRBs is to protect human subjects from physical or psychological harm, which they attempt to do by reviewing research protocols and related materials.
-The protocol review assesses the ethics of the research and its methods, promotes fully informed and voluntary participation by prospective subjects capable of making such choices (or, if that is not possible, informed permission given by a suitable proxy), and seeks to maximize the safety of subjects.
-While its composition varies, it often includes a balance of academia and non-academia members.
-This serves to provide a greater scope of understanding which helps ensure ethics in research.
+The protocol review assesses the ethics of the research and its methods, promotes fully informed and voluntary participation by prospective subjects, and seeks to maximize the safety of subjects.
+They often conduct some form of risk-benefit analysis in an attempt to determine whether or not research should be conducted.

 IRBs are most commonly used for studies in the fields of health and the social sciences, including anthropology, sociology, and psychology.
-Such studies may be clinical trials of new drugs or devices, studies of personal or social behavior, opinions or attitudes, or studies of how health care is delivered and might be improved.
+Such studies may be clinical trials of new drugs or medical devices, studies of personal or social behavior, opinions or attitudes, or studies of how health care is delivered and might be improved.
+Many types of research that involves humans, such as research into which teaching methods are appropriate, unstructured research such as oral histories, journalistic research, research conducted by private individuals, and research that does not involve human subjects, are not typically required to have IRB approval.